ZiyaoShang/infant_SynthSeg/README.md

 Our T2 priors are in data/infant_synthseg_training/T2merged.

 ### Applying our Infant-SynthSeg model on your data
-Apply the unet model on your data:
+Apply a unet model on your data:

 ```
-python3 -m scripts.niral_scripts.predict_infant [grayscale images dir] [dir to save the segmentations] [path to the .h5 model file] --out_posteriors [path for saving the posterior probabilities]
+python3 -m scripts.niral_scripts.predict_infant [grayscale images dir] [dir to save the segmentations] [path to the .h5 model file] --out_posteriors [dir for saving the posterior probabilities]
 ```
 The models we trained are at models/T1.h5 and models/T2.h5